blackwolf244/Ionic-Pebblebox/README.md

 So why Pebbles?
 Basically it should be easily expandable. just throw in your Ideas on what to add next, throw your Pebble into this wonderful information Pond, and vote on which Pebble should be worked on next!

-This should allow a easy overview for your day at the THD.

 ## Requirements:

 Client-Server-Application with Front- and Backend: